 Cookies are pieces of data that are stored on a person's browser.
-They are associated with a domain (a particular website or set of websites) and are only visible to websites and website code that is loaded form that domain.
-So in other words, when you go to facebook.com, that website cannot read your woopra cookie.
-Cookies are used to help servers remember people who come back to their site, so that they can show website data based on who is viewing the website.
+They are associated with a domain (a particular website or set of websites) and are only visible to websites and website code that is loaded from that domain.
+So in other words, when you go to facebook.com, that website cannot read your Woopra cookie.
+Cookies are used to help servers remember people who come back to their site so that they can show website data based on who is viewing the website.

 The Woopra cookie is available in the browser on the